 The company kept saying how happy they were to work with Nintendo again and on other projects for the platform in the future.

-• Not Officially Cancelled: The port has been paused and removed from the immediate schedule, but not permanently cancelled.
+- Not officially canceled: The port has been paused and removed from the immediate schedule, but not permanently canceled.

 This news is very disappointing for people who own a Nintendo Switch 2 and were looking forward to playing Borderlands 4.
 It leaves a big gap in the console’s game library for a new, big shooter game.
 Players can now either wait for a possible future release or look for the game on other systems.